AnacondaRecipes/intel_repack-feedstock/README.md

 # intel_repack
-Repackaging of Intel's MKL packages for usage in Anaconda
+Repackaging of Intel's MKL and DAAL packages for usage in Anaconda